maintaintechtz/ShoppingCartApp/README.md

 ---

-Thank you for using the Add to Cut application!
+Thank you for using the Add to Cart application!
 If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.
 We appreciate your feedback.